AhmadHamze/hugo-toha-source/content/posts/AI/medical_chatbot/index.md

 Googling something about your health is probably not the best idea, Google has the habit of telling you that you have cancer when you have a headache.
 LLMs are probably not better than Google, after all, they got their information from the internet, however, suppose you do have an extensive dataset of medical information that is approved by doctors, why not use this data to create a medical chatbot?

-Right from the beginning, you can see that one of the hardest parts is to actually find such a dataset, medical information can be found in PDF files, books, online, etc. More importantly, the data can be textual, visual images, videos, etc.
+Right from the beginning, you can see that one of the hardest parts is to actually find such a dataset, medical information can be found in PDF files, books, online, etc. More importantly, the data can be textual, images, videos, etc.

 Lucky for me, I am not building a serious medical application, so I ended up using a simple dataset from Hugging Face, which is a collection of medical questions and answers.
 You can find the dataset [here](https://huggingface.co/datasets/ruslanmv/ai-medical-chatbot).